AdemOdza/ACM-Research-Coding-Challenge-S21/README.md

 Libraries used:

+-BioPython/SeqIO to read and access the genbank data

--BioPython/GenomeDiagram to create the diagram
+-BioPython/GenomeDiagram to create and draw the diagram

--ReportLab to create the image
+-ReportLab to create the image file and color the features on the diagram

-Code to generate the diagram is a modified version of the code in the tutorial for Biopython's Genome Diagram Library.
+Code read the .gb file and generate the diagram is a modified version of the code in the tutorial for Biopython's Genome Diagram Library.
 Link: http://biopython.org/DIST/docs/tutorial/Tutorial.html

 I used the Biopython official documentation throughout the project.
 Link: https://biopython.org/docs/1.75/api/Bio.Graphics.GenomeDiagram.html